olcf/SC19_HandsOn_with_Summit/challenges/02_Basic_Workflow/README.md

 ```
 $ jobstat -u USERNAME
 ```
 where `USERNAME` is your username.
+This will show you the state of your job to determine if it's running, eligible (waiting to run), or blocked.

 [**Next**](../03)